 We’re very familiar with working in file browsers.
 Windows Explorer and Mac Finder are used on every single Windows and Mac computer, so handling files in a browser comes naturally to most computer users.

 Catalogs are different.
 If you move, rename or delete a file outside of Lightroom, the records in the catalog won’t get updated to match.
+It’d be like moving a book in the Library without telling the Librarian!
 Lightroom will still be looking in the old location on the hard drive for the file, and won’t be able to find it.
-When this happens, you’ll be left with exclamation marks on the photos, and you won’t be able to edit or export the photos (just like you can’t read a library book until you find the book itself).
+When this happens, you’ll be left with exclamation points on the photos, and you won’t be able to edit or export the photos (just like you can’t read a library book until you find the book itself).

 As well as the information about the original image files, the catalog contains all of the work you’ve done to the photos.
 This includes flags, stars, keywords, captions, stars, flags, collection membership, and more.
 Even your Develop edits are stored as a series of text instructions in the catalog itself.
 While it is possible to store some of this metadata with the files (in a format called XMP), by default it’s only stored in the catalog.
 If you remove the photos from the catalog, all of your Lightroom edits will be gone.
 Even if you reimport the photos later, you won’t get this information back.